This is how your local hospital is using IoTKrishna PediredlaHealthcare

 By shifting the logistical heavy lifting to computers, the system becomes more efficient and frees up the brain space of medical staff to focus on actually providing care rather than playing bed chess with patients.

 The 10,000 step myth might’ve been debunked but the rise of the wearable shows no signs of abating.
 With sales of smartwatches such as Fitbits and Apple Watches set to top 80m units globally by 2021, consumer demand will continue at a brisk pace.

 With such impressive numbers, the amount of people tracking, storing and sharing their individual health metrics is going to rise alongside the market, and so too is societal acceptance of such voracious data collection.

 The sort of data that these devices are collecting is only going to increase in volume and complexity too, which is music to the ears of medical practitioners.
 Although we’re not at the level of medically verifiable data just yet (the heart rate and movement data collected by most wearable devices is still too inconsistent), the technology could provide medical staff with the tantalising opportunity to slash the number of routine check-up appointments that pass through their doors.

-At the specialist end of the market there are already devices that can monitor a wearer’s blood pressure while the ECG monitor on the Apple Watch Series 4 claims to offer 98 per cent accuracy.
+Back in the present day and at the specialist end of the market, there are already devices that can monitor a wearer’s blood pressure while the ECG monitor on the Apple Watch Series 4 claims to offer 98 per cent accuracy.